Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 #### Home

 The Home page features a hero image, that is very inviting as a dreamy beach photo.
 It has the header - navigation bar displayed as an overlay, that is also seethrough a little bit.
-The hero image also has cover text on it with a motto text.
+The hero image also has a cover text on it with a motto text.
 This oval shape and text zooms out each time when the page loads.
-The purpose of these elements are to give a great first impression on arriving at the website, with elegant and luxurious feel to it.
+The purpose of these elements are to give a great first impression on arriving at the website, with an elegant and luxurious feel to it.

 After the hero image there is a marketing and explanetory text that tells the customers what the business do.